Mortgage rates in Northern California have been relatively low since the early 2000s.

 - Pacific Neighborhood: The Pacific Neighborhood is one of the largest neighborhoods in Stockton is a good place to live for those making a lower income as well as families.
 The neighborhood has a variety of housing options, several elementary and secondary schools, and is the home of the University of the Pacific.
 This neighborhood also has several parks including Hidden and Caldwell Park as well as theaters and galleries.

-Redding is the county seat of Shasta Count and is located about 162 miles north of Sacramento.
+Redding is the county seat of Shasta County and is located about 162 miles north of Sacramento.
 Redding is located at the very Northwestern end of Central Valley.

 Most of the residents in Redding own their own homes and there are a number of coffee shops and parks scattered throughout the city.
 Redding experiences hot dry summers and cool wet winters with the city experiencing occasional snowfall.
 Temperatures in the month of July can reach into the 100s.